Bright140/bright140.github.io/README.md

 ## My Pages: ***[Bright140](https://bright140.github.io/)***
->Repository *Private* is my spontaneous creation and the project does not have a specific completion date
+>Repository is my spontaneous creation and the project does not have a specific completion date